 - Yoga instructor resume sample

-Your employment history tells what you did and the skills you used in each of your previous jobs, but listing your professional experience is just the beginning.
+Your employment history tells what you did and the skills you used in each of your previous jobs.
+But listing your work experience is just the beginning.
 You need to use those elements to show hiring managers what you will bring to their facility operations.

 Consider what processes you improved.
 Did you streamline front desk check-in procedures?
-If so, what did you do and what were the results of it?
+If so, what did you do and what were the results?
 Did you plan recreational activities or special events?
 If so, did that result in higher attendance?
-Do you have data that illustrates that?
+Do you have data to illustrate?

-You should also mention your daily cleaning procedures because part of your customer service skills right now is explaining to patrons how the facility maintains a safe environment.
+You should also mention your daily cleaning procedures, because part of your customer service role is explaining to patrons how the facility maintains a safe environment.

 To make your accomplishments sound more impressive, use powerful action verbs and back up your statements with data or detailed examples whenever possible.